Mysara1996/Meesso.github.io/_posts/2025-10-23-mounting-forensic-images.md

 categories: ["Digital Forensics", "Incident Response"]
 tags: ["DFIR","forensics","mounting","Arsenal Image Mounter","FTK Imager","E01","AFF4"]
 description: "Mounting is the critical bridge between acquisition and analysis.
 Here’s how to do it safely with Arsenal Image Mounter (AIM) and FTK Imager."
-# Use Liquid here BUT keep it in quotes so YAML doesn't break:
+# Theme reads this path directly; keep it as an absolute URL path.
-image: "{{ '/assets/img/mounting-forensic-images/cover.png' | relative_url }}"
+image: /assets/img/mounting-forensic-images/cover.png
 image_alt: "Concept graphic for mounting forensic images"
 toc: true
 comments: true